 Plans that terminated before 2018

-For information about how the program works for PBGC-insured single-employer plans that terminated before 2018, see our Pre‑2018 Missing Participants Program webpage.
+For information about how the program works for PBGC-insured single-employer plans that terminated before 2018, see our How to Handle Missing Participants in a Standard Termination webpage.

 If you have questions

 If you have questions about PBGC’s Missing Participants Program as it pertains to PBGC-insured single‑employer plans, contact us by:

 - Calling (800) 736-2444 or (202) 229-4242 and selecting option 3.
 (TTY/ASCII users may call 711).

 - Sending an email to firstname.lastname@example.org.